Pathoschild/smapi-mod-dump/source/BarleyZP's Allergies/BzpAllergies/docs/content_packs.md

 ## Registering Alt Milks and Flours

 To make an item a possible input for the Plant Milk recipe, assign it the context tag "BarleyZP.BzpAllergies_PlantMilkIngredient".
-Similarly, to register a modded flour item as flour for use in recipes that require "any flour", give it the tag "BarleyZP.BzpAllergies_FlourIngredient".
+Similarly, to register a modded flour item as flour for use in recipes that require "any flour", give it the tag "flour_item".

 ## Giving Milled Items Allergens